Jenny Smedley

-My story began 10 years ago.
+My story began nearly 16 years ago.
 I was suffering from inconsolable and inexplicable depression, but my life changed in a second, all because one night I felt compelled to switch on the TV, and I obeyed the instinct.
 I now understand that this was a message from my Past Life Angel ©.
 For I recognised someone on TV that night - someone I thought I had never seen before - and yet in a few seconds I became sure that I knew him, down to every last facet of his character, although his current name did not seem to fit my memories.
 I recognised him from a past life.
 My depression was lifted instantly.
 It was the most wonderful release.
 The man I saw was Garth Brooks.

 Months later under hypnotic regression, I remembered vividly living in the 17th century, in Hampshire, England as Madeleine Fitzgerald, married to Ryan Fitzgerald.
 Ryan and Madeleine were tragically and prematurely torn apart, and Madeleine never knew what had become of him.
 If I had recognised Garth as a reincarnated Ryan, then this explained the depression - which was actually a very old grief over his loss.
 It also explained the lifting of that depression, because my subconscious had recognised him instantly and knew he had been restored to life.
 It was spellbinding.
 Having been a Catholic all my life, I had not considered the idea of having had past lives, but I was immediately certain it was true.